RaynorHere/proGit/c/cmpRehenCve/README.md

 ## Improvement Ideas
 1) Multithreading.
 Haven't done multithreading in C in a while, and it might be enough of an excuse to port to C++; in any case, most obvious direct improvement to runtime will be multithreading

 2) Parameterization.
-Now that the program's been brough to a working format, can change programmatic statements to functions/definitions, in order to parameterize/condense/clean up code flow.
-This is a proof of concept; still in need of refinement.
+Now that the program's been brought to a (demonstrative) working format, can change programmatic statements to functions/definitions, in order to parameterize/condense/clean up code flow.
+This is a proof of concept; still refining.